 - 5.1 All deaths notified by the use of the ePR ROLE option will be screened by the Clinical Informatics and Audit team (appendix 13.4) and referred into the stage 1 review if set criteria are met.
-Any deaths involving children and young adults 18 years and younger or any vulnerable adult deaths to be notified to the safeguarding team on sca.referral@nhs.net by the appropriate clinical manager - 5.2 Stage 1 review will be performed by the Area Clinical Governance Lead using the Royal College of Physicians Structured Judgment Review tool (appendix 8.2) and an AMPDS call audit performed on Category 2, 3 and 4 calls if concerns exist about the coding or response time.
-Any deaths with a care score of 1 or 2 in any section, a failed (one that would have impacted on the overall response category) AMPDS audit, will be referred to the Learning from Deaths Panel for a stage 2 review (Terms of Reference at Appendix 8.1)

-- 5.3 The Area Clinical Governance Lead will present the case to the Learning from Deaths panel and a decision will be made to the next steps, which includes: no further action or referral into the patient safety incident process or clinical case review process.
-Themes and trends will be collected by the panel, and recommendations will be made to the relevant directorates.
-Themes and trends will be collated and published on a quarterly basis. - The Learning from Deaths process enhances, and does not replace the current Investigation and Learning Policy, Incident and Serious Incident Management Policy, Safeguarding Policy, Courts & Evidence Policy or the Compliment, Comments, Concerns and Complaints Management Policy.
-In some circumstances where the Trust was involved in the care of a person who has died, it will be immediately clear that a Serious Incident investigation should be undertaken to understand what happened and what can be learned from the incident.
-All deaths identified as a patient safety incident, at whatever stage this is identified, should be reported according to the Trust's usual reporting procedures and the Trust's incident response process takes priority over any LfD reviews. - All other deaths identified by Safeguarding, Patient Relations, Legal Services and Patient Safety team will be managed as per existing processes.
-The Datix system will be interrogated for an existing SJR and the Area Clinical Governance Lead contacted to provide a clinical review if required.
-If SJR is used to review the incident, a care score of 1 or 2 in any category should prompt review at the Incident Review Group. - All inbound Learning from Death review requests and Medical Examiner requests from Primary, Secondary and Community Services will be logged by the Patient Relations or Patient Safety team and passed to the relevant Area Clinical Governance Lead to make review as per stage 1 and 2 criteria and feedback directly.
-(13.5 SOP Medical Examiners) - 5.7 Any LFD reviews which involve external organisations and would benefit from wider review will be initiated by the Area Clinical Governance Lead and reviewed at the Learning from Deaths panel.
+Any deaths involving children and young adults 18 years and younger or any vulnerable adult deaths to be notified to the safeguarding team by the appropriate Quality Governance Assurance Manager (QGAM). - 5.2 Stage 1 review will be performed by the QGAM or delegated appropriate clinician using the Royal College of Physicians Structured Judgment Review tool (appendix 8.2) and an AMPDS/NHS Pathways call audit performed on Category 2, 3 and 4 calls if concerns exist about the coding or response time.
+Any deaths with a care score of 1 or 2 in any section, a failed (one that would have impacted on the overall response category) AMPDS/NHS Pathways audit, will be referred to the area QGAM and presented to the Local Incident Review Group for a stage 2 review (Terms of Reference at Appendix 8.1) - 5.3 The QGAM or delegated appropriate clinician will present the case to the Local Incident Review Group and a decision will be made to the next steps, which includes: no further action or referral into the patient safety incident process or clinical case review process.
+Incidents involving moderate or above harm will be presented to the next available Central Incident Review Group.
+Themes and trends will be collated by the Clinical Informatics and Audit team and presented to the Trust Patient Safety Learning Group.
+A case study will be chosen from the previous quarter to present at PSLG by the relevant area team.
+Themes and trends will be collated and published on a quarterly basis. - 5.4 The Learning from Deaths process enhances and does not replace the Patient Safety Incident Response Framework,, Safeguarding Policy, Courts & Evidence Policy or the Compliment, Comments, Concerns and Complaints Management Policy.
+In some circumstances where the Trust was involved in the care of a person who has died, it will be immediately clear that this constitutes review under the patient safety response framework and an investigation should be undertaken to understand what happened and what can be learned from the incident.
+All deaths identified as a patient safety incident, at whatever stage this is identified, should be reported according to the Trust's usual reporting procedures and the Trust's incident response process takes priority over any LfD reviews. - 5.5 All other deaths identified by Safeguarding, Patient Relations, Legal Services and Patient Safety team will be managed as per existing processes.
+The Datix system will be interrogated for an existing SJR and the QGAM or delegated appropriate clinician contacted to provide a clinical review if required.
+If SJR is used to review the incident, a care score of 1 or 2 in any category should prompt review at the Local Incident Review Group. - 5.6 All inbound Learning from Death review requests and Medical Examiner requests from Primary, Secondary and Community Services will be logged by the Patient Relations or Patient Safety team and passed to the relevant QGAM to make review as per stage 1 and 2 criteria and feedback directly.
+(13.5 SOP Medical Examiners) - 5.7 Any LFD reviews which involve external organisations and would benefit from wider review will be initiated by the QGAM and reviewed at the Learning from Deaths panel.
 The external reporting decision tree should be used to support this decision.
 An End to End review may be recommended if complex.